-The IC Consultant is expected to liaise, interact and collaborate for the development of government regulations as mandatory by Law No. 2 of 2017 and Law No. 5 of 2018, with relevant stakeholders and the government counterparts of the PROTECT project.
+The IC Consultant is expected to liaise, interact and collaborate for the development of government regulations as mandatory by Government Regulation in lieu of Law No. 2 of 2017 and Law No. 5 of 2018, with relevant stakeholders and the government counterparts of the PROTECT project.
 The IC consultant is expected to work in close consultation with related ministries.
-The IC is expected to develop TOR for each workshop and meeting regarding the development of government regulation as mandatory by Law No. 2 of 2017 and Law No. 5 of 2018.
+The IC is expected to develop TOR for each workshop and meeting regarding the development of government regulation as mandatory by Government Regulation in lieu of Law No. 2 of 2017 and Law No. 5 of 2018.